 It is rare for Caucasians to develop lactose intolerance.
-However, it is quite common among people from Asia, Africa, the Middle East and some Mediterranean countries, as well as among Aboriginal Australians.
+However, a form of lactose intolerance that develops after about five years of age is quite common (and normal) among people from Asia, Africa, the Middle East and some Mediterranean countries, as well as among Aboriginal Australians.
 Up to five per cent of Caucasians and up to 75 per cent of non-Caucasians living in Australia are lactose intolerant.

+Babies of all populations can tolerate lactose.
 Many Australian babies are unnecessarily weaned because their irritability is wrongly assumed to be lactose intolerance.
-In reality, the severe form of this condition – known as primary lactose intolerance (where the infant does not produce lactase from birth) – is rare.
+In reality, the severe form of this condition – known as primary or congenital lactose intolerance (where the infant does not produce lactase from birth) – is very rare.

-Secondary lactose intolerance (which develops after weaning) is more common.
+Secondary lactose intolerance is more common.
 This can occur temporarily after a bout of gastroenteritis, for example, but often improves after several weeks as the lining of the gut heals.

 Symptoms of lactose intolerance